 Due to the limited space on the driving range, students will be split into two range groups.
 Every step will be taken to accommodate students in the range group that best fits their schedule.
 However, the groups need to be as equal in size as possible and some students may not be in their desired group.
 Preference will be given based on the order that students registered for the course.

 Time spent on the driving range is extremely difficult to make-up.
 If a student does miss a range class, they will be put on a waiting list with a minimum wait time of four weeks (the next session).
 They will then be scheduled when and if a range time becomes available.
 This may involve an additional wait time as our spaces in range are usually filled to capacity.

 Students who disobey rules or who otherwise put their passengers or other range drivers in danger will be dismissed from the course.
 They will not receive a refund and they will not be allowed to take Driver Education from Nebo School District.

-After completing three days of driving on the range, students will make arrangements with their driving instructor to drive on the road.
-If a student misses an arranged drive time they will be required to reschedule with their driving instructor and pay $19 for each hour they need to make up.
+After spending twelve hours of driving/observing on the range, students will make arrangements with their driving instructor to drive on the road.
+If a student misses an arranged drive time they will be required to reschedule with their driving instructor and pay $22 for each hour they need to make up.